OrgEleCho/EleCho.JsonRpc/README.md

 }
 ```

-·şÎñ¶Ë¶Ô½Ó¿ÚµÄÊµÏÖ(Server implementation of the interface):
+æœåŠ¡ç«¯å¯¹æ¥å£çš„å®ç°(Server implementation of the interface):

 ```csharp
 internal class CommandsImpl : Commands